TexTak

 Proved humans project intelligence onto machines — a dynamic that shapes AI adoption today.

-Deep Blue computer hardware
+Deep Blue computer hardware at the Computer History Museum1997photo

 Deep Blue Defeats Kasparov